Jalopy-Tech/WUTF8Console/README.md

 - TDM GCC 9.2 (static and dynamic-link libraries)
 - LLVM Clang (static libraries only)

 If you experience problems, it is recommended to compile from source code.
-For further information, see the section [Source Code and Pre-compiled Binaries](#Source-Code-and-Pre-compiled-Binaries).
+For further information, see the section [Source Code and Precompiled Binaries](#Source-Code-and-Precompiled-Binaries).

 ## Examples